 For consumers who might otherwise not be able to afford them or would have to take out a loan and pay it back over time, Buy-Now-Pay-Later can help people avoid having to wait.
 As Indian consumers grow wealthier and spend more on entertainment options like buying new tech, visiting restaurants, or travelling abroad, access to credit is essential for enabling these purchases for many families.

 In the Nimbbl checkout, BNPL payments can be completed in a frictionless manner with a single click.
 It reduces shopping cart abandonment and increases conversion rates.
 Sign up today and get started on making profits out of BNPLs.

 BNPL is now becoming very popular in India.
 Many people want to buy expensive products, but they do not have enough money to purchase these items.
 To overcome these issues multiple players are coming up with solutions like Buy Now, Pay Later (BNPL) to help both businesses and consumers.
 Businesses can sell more and increase their customer base, while customers can buy items with a high price tag even if they have a low income or fewer savings.
 It is a very profitable model for both businesses and customers because both parties can gain huge benefits from it.

 Frequently Asked Questions

-Buy now, pay later (BNPL) is also called a deferred payment plan in which you can buy specific products or services from a company without paying for them immediately.
+Buy now, pay later (BNPL) is also called a deferred payment plan in which your customer can buy products or services without paying for them immediately.

-If you pay off your balance, using the “buy now, pay later (BNPL)” option will not affect your credit score.
-However, if you don’t pay it back on time, that may negatively impact their credit score depending on the lender/issuer.
+If your customers pay off their balance using the “buy now, pay later (BNPL)” option, it will not affect their credit score.
+However, if they don’t pay it back on time, it may negatively impact their credit score depending on the lender/issuer.